It’s time for a stroll around some of the most beautiful parts of Leeds with a stop for a drink or two on the way.

 Meanwood Valley Trail

 The Meanwood Valley Trail is the perfect route to take if you want to get back to nature with a few pub stops – and it’s only minutes away from the city centre.
 Your walk can be as long as you want it to be because the 7-mile trail is broken up into three sections.

 Start off at the corner of Woodhouse Moor.
 This first part takes you along Delph Lane, where you can detour to The Chemic Tavern, on nearby Woodhouse Street.
-You can then rejoin the path on Woodhouse Ridge, walking through a lovely forest with open clearings that offer amazing views across the city.
-The path takes you all the way up to Meanwood Park where you can veer off the track to stop in for a well-deserved pint at Alfred, the Meanwood branch of North Bar, and Terminus, the Meanwood Brewery taproom.
+Then rejoin the path on Woodhouse Ridge, walking through a lovely forest with open clearings for amazing views across the city.
+The path takes you up to Meanwood Park where you can veer off the track to stop in for a well-deserved pint at Alfred, the Meanwood branch of North Bar, and Terminus, the Meanwood Brewery taproom.

 The second part of the route takes you from Meanwood Park, where you can enjoy the stunning natural beauty of The Hollies and the old ruins of Scotland Mill, to the banks of Meanwood Beck.
-Slip off for a pint at The Myrtle Tavern here and then continue the walk towards Adel, stopping at the Seven Arches Aqueduct and on to The Lawnswood Arms, a 20-minute walk away on Otley Road.
+Slip off for a pint at The Myrtle Tavern here and then continue the walk towards Adel, stopping at the Seven Arches Aqueduct and on to The Lawnswood Arms, up Otley Road.
 From here, you can follow the trail up to Golden Acre Park, but be warned, there aren’t any pubs along this section of the route.